Ernst Happel: Managerial career

 After retiring as a player, Happel went on to become one of the greatest coaches of all time.
 He won the league title in four countries.
 He also took two clubs to gold in the European Champions' Cup (now the UEFA Champions League) and the Netherlands to second place in the 1978 World Cup.
 His first club was ADO Den Haag in 1962, with whom he won the Dutch Cup in 1968.
 After Den Haag he coached Feyenoord, with whom he won the European Cup (defeated Glasgow Celtic in the 1970 final) and the Intercontinental Cup in 1970, and the Dutch championship in 1971.

 At the 1978 World Cup in Argentina, Happel was coach of The Netherlands national team and reached the final against the Argentina national team.
 Always a man of few words, Happel's pre-match pep talk is said to have consisted of just one sentence: "Gentlemen, two points."
 The Dutch, however, lost the final 3–1 in extra time.

 During his career as coach, Happel worked for several clubs, including Sevilla, Club Brugge (winning the Belgian Championship title several times) and Hamburger SV (1981–1987, German champions in 1982 and 1983, German Cup winner 1987).

 In 1983, he won the European Cup again, 13 years after the triumph with Feyenoord, this time with Hamburger SV, defeating Juventus in the final.
-He is one of five coaches in the history of the European Cup (now called Champions League) to win the title with two clubs, the others being Ottmar Hitzfeld, who won with Borussia Dortmund and Bayern Munich; José Mourinho, who won with Porto and Inter Milan; Jupp Heynckes, who won with Real Madrid and Bayern Munich; and Carlo Ancelotti, who won with Milan and Real Madrid.
+He is one of seven coaches in the history of the European Cup (now called Champions League) to win the title with two clubs, the others being Ottmar Hitzfeld, who won with Borussia Dortmund and Bayern Munich; José Mourinho, who won with Porto and Inter Milan; Jupp Heynckes, who won with Real Madrid and Bayern Munich; Carlo Ancelotti, who won with Milan and Real Madrid; Pep Guardiola, who won with FC Barcelona and Manchester City; and Luis Enrique, who won with FC Barcelona and Paris Saint-Germain.

 In 1987, Happel returned to Austria as coach of Swarovski Tirol.
 With the club, he won the Austrian Championship title twice (1989 and 1990) before becoming coach of the Austria national team in 1992.